-Like Landmark College's student disciplinary system in general, the process to address complaints of sexual harassment, sexual misconduct, domestic violence, dating violence or stalking uses the standard of proof of "a preponderance of the evidence" or "more likely than not".
-This means that for a finding of responsibility to be made, an administrative hearing officer or conduct board must conclude that there is more than a 50% likelihood that actions or behavior in violation of the policy at issue did occur.
+Proceedings under this policy use the "preponderance of the evidence" or "more likely than not" standard of proof.
+This means that for a recommendation (by an investigator) or a finding (by a hearing officer) of responsibility to be made, it must be determined that there is more than a 50 percent likelihood that actions or behavior in violation of the policy at issue did occur.